nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARCs-galaxy.md

 ![image](./../img/ARCfs_KB_07_blurred_marked_cut.png)
 ![image](./../img/ARCfs_KB_08_cut_marked.png)

 1. Visit [usegalaxy.eu](https://usegalaxy.eu/) and log in or create an account.
 It is possible to log in using your DataPlant account.
 2. Open the "User" drop down menu and
 3. select "Preferences".
 4. In the user preference settings, select "Manage Information".
 5. Copy your token into the "API read access token" field.
 This filed is located at the bottom of the "User preferences" menu.
-Klick "Save" to adopt your changes.
+Click "Save" to adopt your changes.

-**Note:** Despite the name "API **read** access token", tokens with write access rights (like those with the scope "api") will also work or, respectively, are requiered.
+**Note:** Despite the name "API **read** access token", tokens with write access rights (like those with the scope "api") will also work or, respectively, are required.

 ### Data import